sokoide/tangnano_6502_cpu/day02/README.md

 ## 💡 Pure Functions in Hardware

-A combinational circuit is basically a **pure function**.
-Given the same inputs, it will always produce the same outputs immediately.
-Always remember to provide a `default` case in your logic to ensure your circuit doesn't try to "remember" previous states.
+Combinational circuits are basically **pure functions**.
+Given the same inputs, they instantly produce the same outputs.
+It is critical to always have a default case to ensure you don't accidentally ask the circuit to "remember" its previous state.

+**Note**: Unlike sequential logic, `always_comb` and `assign` use `=` (blocking assignment).
+See [SystemVerilog Cheatsheet](../docs/SYSTEMVERILOG_CHEATSHEET.md) for details.

 ## 🛠️ Practice: 4-bit ALU